USEPA/CMAQ/README.md

 computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.

+Please see our 'How to Cite CMAQ' page if you are interested in referencing one of our released model versions, scientific algorithms, or model output in your own publication: https://www.epa.gov/cmaq/how-cite-cmaq

 ## CMAQ version 5.5 Overview: